FAQ: List your shoot location house

 - Is my house suitable for shoots?

 Your house doesn’t have to be a mansion, ultra trendy or in London to be suitable for shoots.
-Whatever your house style there’s a good chance a fashion, interiors, food or tv crew will be looking for exactly your look.
+Whatever your house style there’s a good chance a fashion, interior, food, or tv crew will be looking for exactly your look.

-Statistically speaking most shoots happen around London and if that’s where you are you’re more likely to get more bookings but if your further afield and your house has the right look and other things going for it like storage space for props, parking or is near a good train or tube station it will probably be good for shoots.
+Statistically speaking most shoots happen around London and if that’s where you are you’re more likely to get more bookings but if you’re further afield and your house has the right look and other things going for it like storage space for props, parking, or is near a good train or tube station it will probably be good for shoots.

 If you’re not sure your house is suitable for shoots drop us a line.
 You can send us some shots of your property and we can advise you before you register with the Inside Stylists shoot locations.

 When your house is selected for a shoot